 - 1. Create new professional opportunities for teachers, including the opportunities to be responsible for the learning program at the school site. - 2.
 Hold schools accountable for meeting measurable student achievement results. - 3.
 Provide parents and students with expanded choices in the types of educational opportunities that are available within the public school system. - 4.
 Improving student learning. - 5.
 Increasing learning opportunities for all students, with a special emphasis on at-risk or gifted students. - 6.
-Encourage the use of different and innovative teaching methods.

-1.RCS is committed to the professional development of its teaching staff and, by following a Distributive Leadership Model, will create leadership opportunities for teachers to own the learning program.
+Encourage the use of different and innovative teaching methods. - 1.RCS is committed to the professional development of its teaching staff and, by following a Distributive Leadership Model, will create leadership opportunities for teachers to own the learning program.
 Teachers will be encouraged to participate in webinars, courses, partnerships and conferences offered through the NCDPI.
-RCS will create a safe culture that encourages Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world. dialogue, coaching and model teaching as teachers work toward mastery of their craft.
+RCS will create a safe culture that encourages dialogue, coaching and model teaching as teachers work toward mastery of their craft.
 Teachers will receive ongoing formal and informal feedback from administration on instruction and student performance.
 In addition, the ICF provides assessments for teacher performance with each unit.
 The teacher assessment gives feedback on teacher's mastery of a topic taught and the effectiveness of their instruction.
 This data will be used when meeting with their mentor, grade level meetings and when writing PD goals with the Lead Administrator.
-As teacher effectiveness and mastery grows, leadership opportunities will be offered such as Lead Teacher, Dean, committee work, and other administrative duties.
+As teacher effectiveness and mastery grows, opportunities will be offered such as Lead Teacher, Dean, committee work, and other administrative duties.
 As an organization, all staff will be evaluated on a merit based system where tenure does not quarantee raises, position or promotion rather effectiveness, mastery and community investment will impact one's success and longevity as a teacher for RCS.
 RCS will provide a nurturing environment for all.

-5. In effort to build a solid foundation of skills and knowledge RCS will provide remediation and enrichment opportunities to create a successful environment for each student, particularly at-risk and learning AIG students.
-Through our continued assessment process, teachers receive regular feedback on student performance to help guide instruction. Ιf the performance of students in a grade level or as a whole school is very low, RCS will institute a protected intervention time for reading and/or math.This protected time is "all hands on deck" for instructional and administrative staff and will target gaps in learning for "at risk" and extension for AIG students.
-This protected time demands no class or building interruptions such as non emergency announcements or activities.
-Additionally, students who are "at risk" or AIG, can qualify for an after school tutoring time that will take place Tuesday - Thursday for one hour per day.
+5. In effort to build a solid foundation of skills and knowledge RCS will provide remediation and enrichment opportunities to create a successful learning environment for each student, particularly at-risk and students.
+Through our continued assessment process, teachers receive regular feedback on student performance to help guide instruction. performance of students in a grade level or as a whole school is very low, RCS will institute a protected intervention time for reading and/or math.
+This protected time is "all hands on deck" for instructional and administrative staff and will target gaps in learning for "at risk" extension for AIG students.
+This protected time demands no class or building emergency announcements or interruptions such as non Additionally, students who are "at risk" or AIG, can qualify for an after school tutoring time that will take place Tuesday - Thursday for one hour per day.
 An extreme effort for at risk students will require them to not participate in electives, a quarter at a time, until improvement or the decision to stop has been made by staff.